Previously, we’ve talked about how business agility can increase your company’s bottom line by:

 This is important because customers are willing to spend more money just to purchase products from a company that exhibits values that they’re aligned with.
 This alignment creates a “fit” between the customer and the company, which the latter can leverage to increase prices while still retaining the former’s patronage.
 This is the reason why businesses spend millions of dollars on public relations every year.

-Introducing business agility to a company can help them become the business that customers want to align themselves with.
+Introducing business agility to a company can help it become the business that customers want to align themselves with.
 Being in this position allows the company to increase prices and profitability.

 Conclusion